-12 & 13) Keypad Lockout - This menu selection will display lock icon.
-The and are used to toggle the function and display the lock icon and OFF (keypad not locked out, default) indicating in the time digits to the lock icon and ON (keypad locked out).
-When the keypad lockout function is enabled (ON), and the SYSTEM key is pressed again, the display will indicate the number 0 (default, still disabled) in the time digits.
-The and are used to set the combination number from 0 to 999.
-"0" will not be a valid combination.
-If a combination of 0 is selected and the system key is pressed the menu will be exited and keypad lockout will not be evoked.
-If 1 to 999 is selected and the SYSTEM key is pressed again, the combination is locked into non-volatile memory and the menu is exited.
-The lock icon (to designate keypad locked with a valid combination) will display when the menu is exited.
-The system key will operate for 10 seconds after the menu mode is exited to allow the user to change the mode from OFF to the desired system mode.
+17 & 18) Keypad Lockout - This menu selection will display lock icon (a) and "OFF" (default, keypad not locked out).
+The \odot and \odot are used to toggle the selection between OFF and ON (keypad locked out).
+When the keypad lockout selection is enabled (ON), and the SYSTEM button is pressed again, the display will indicate the number "0" (default, still disabled) in the time digits.
+The \bigcirc and \bigcirc are used to set the combination number from 0 to 999.
+If a combination of 0 is selected and the SYSTEM button is pressed, the menu will be exited and keypad will not be locked.
+If 1 to 999 is selected and the SYSTEM button is pressed, the combination is stored into memory and the menu is exited.
+The (a) will display designating keypad locked with a valid combination.
+The SYSTEM button will operate for 10 seconds after the menu mode is exited to allow the user to change the mode from OFF to the desired SYSTEM mode.

-While the keypad is locked out, a simultaneous press of the temperature ⊚ and ⊚ will enter the menu item from any mode instead of only OFF mode.
+While the keypad is locked out, a simultaneous press of \bigcirc and \bigcirc will enter the configuration menu from any mode instead of only OFF mode.
 When the menu is entered with the keypad lockout feature enabled, the first menu item displayed is the combination code 0.
-The ⊚ or ⊚ keys are used to set the combination unlock number from 0 to 999.
-If the unlock number matches exactly with the combination lock number stored in memory when the SYSTEM key is pressed, the keypad is unlocked and the lock icon is removed.
-If the unlock number does not match when the SYSTEM key is pressed, menu is exited and the keypad remains disabled.
+The \bigcirc or \bigcirc keys are used to set the combination unlock number from 0 to 999.
+If the unlock number matches exactly with the combination lock number stored in memory when the SYSTEM button is pressed, the keypad is unlocked and the (\bigcirc) is removed.
+If the unlock number does not match when the SYSTEM button is pressed, the menu is exited and the keypad remains disabled.